Flows of $G_2$-Structures associated to Calabi-Yau Manifolds: Introduction

 We now make this discussion more precise, with the relevant definitions to be found in \S \ref{sect-G2-Structs}.
 Start the $G_2$-Laplacian flow

 on $M^7 = T^3 \times X^4$ with initial data \eqref{eqn-varphi-flow-dim-2} or on $M^7 = S^1 \times X^6$ with initial data \eqref{eqn-varphi-flow-dim-3}.
-We will show that with this initial condition, the $G_2$-Laplacian flow on $M^7$ is equivalent to a complex Monge-Amp\`ere flow on $X^{2n}$, in the sense that the solution evolves as
+We will show that with this initial condition, the $G_2$-Laplacian flow on $M^7$ is equivalent to a complex Monge--Amp\`ere flow on $X^{2n}$, in the sense that the solution evolves as

-with $(\omega_t,\Omega_t) = (\Theta_t^* \tilde{\omega}_t, \Theta_t^* \Omega)$, where $\tilde{\omega}_t = \omega + i\partial \overline{\partial} u_t > 0 $, and $u_t$ solves
+with $(\omega_t,\Omega_t) = (\Theta_t^* \wtilde{\omega}_t, \Theta_t^* \Omega)$, where $\wtilde{\omega}_t = \omega + i\partial \overline{\partial} u_t > 0 $, and $u_t$ solves